supposedly/nutshell/README.md

 ...
 ```

-Note the following few things:
+Notice the following few things:
 - There is no curly-bracketed {NAME} on the first line, but it does have a number + colon at the start.
 - The second and fourth lines have both a number + colon at the start *and* a curly-bracketed {NAME}.
 - The third and fifth lines have an initial colon and a bracketed {NAME}, but no number before the colon.